 Rhode Island’s health care system has fallen victim to these national trends.
 We have a hospital and specialty dominated health care system, though we are a relatively low income state, and lack the means to support the excess costs that a hospital and specialty dominated medical culture incur.

-President-elect Keith Callahan, MD, MBA, FAAFP
+President Keith Callahan, MD, MBA, FAAFP

-Secretary/Treasurer Jennifer Buckley, MD
+President-elect Jennifer Buckley, MD